zzzprojects/learn-orm/tutorials/auto-history/default-auto-history.md

 }
 ```

-Let's run the above examples and you will see that a table `AutoHistories` table is created in your databases with the following records.
+Let's run the above examples, and you will see that a table `AutoHistories` table is created in your databases with the following records.

 <img src="images/auto-history-1.png" alt="Create a new project">